inesgh1/Ines-s-Blog/_posts/2024-11-15-PreparationforDataScientistRole.markdown

 ---

-In my preparation for this exciting opportunity as a Data Scientist at [Company Name], I am focusing on mastering the following skills.
+In my preparation for this exciting opportunity as a Data Scientist , I am focusing on mastering the following skills.
 This article documents my approach to each skill, detailing technical implementations and practical applications.

 ---